DanielK345/FocusForge/README.md

 ## Contact

-For any issues or questions, please contact the development team at support@focusforge.com.
+For any issues or questions, please contact the owner of this repo: khacduy2004@gmail.com.